AngusJK/Sports-Chat/README.md

-This is a simple sports-themed chat app build with Express and utilizing Socket.io.
+This is a simple sports-themed chat app built with Express and utilizing Socket.io.
 Users can sign in with their name and choose one of five rooms to join.
 Each room is dedicated to a different sport.

 ## Final Product